tkhq/qos/docs/GUIDE.md

 ### 6.2 Member 1: Re-encrypt Share to Ephemeral Key

-**What this does**: Member 1 decrypts their share (using their personal private key), verifies attestation PCRs and manifest, then re-encrypts the share to the enclave's ephemeral public key.
+**What this does**: Member 1 decrypts their share (using their personal private key), verifies the setup attestation PCRs and manifest, then re-encrypts the share to the enclave's setup ephemeral public key.
 The plaintext share only exists briefly in Member 1's local memory.
 An approval signature proves Member 1 authorized provisioning to this specific manifest.
 ```bash
 qos_client proxy-re-encrypt-share \
   --share-path member1-dir/member1.share \